gingerswede/PurpleKiwiUnitTest/readme.txt

 If you wish to a part of public releases, please contact me at emilcarlsson81@gmail.com.

+For current documentation, please visit http://test.code-monkey.se.

-This is the first beta release of this small and humble testing framework.
-There are two ways of using it, simple and multiple testing.
-They are demonstrated in two different php-template files.
+This is the start up release of this small and humble testing framework.
+For more information about how to use it, please visit http://test.code-monkey.se/tutorial/.

 If you enjoy this framework, please let other people know about it and spread it along.
+It's published under the GPL, so feel free do do almost what you want with it.
+If you improve it, please let me know so we can work together to make it even better!

 For the latest version, please visit: http://test.code-monkey.se